-If you use MAMP for your local web development with Apache running on port 80 you will find that it asks you for a password every time you run it.
+If you use MAMP for your local web development with Apache running on port 80 you will find that it shows a password prompt every time you run it.
 It’s annoying to say the least.

 Fortunately there is a way around this.
-With a little bit of AppleScript and thanks to guys at macoshints I put together a small app that runs Apache & MySQL from MAMP without asking for a password each time.
-It’s quite secure as well because it uses a stored password locked in the Keychain.
+I’ve put together a small app that runs Apache & MySQL from MAMP without asking for a password each time.
+It’s quite secure because it uses a stored password locked in the Keychain.
 It also quits Apache & MySQL when you quit the app itself.

 Here is how to use it: